AdobeDocs/campaign-classic.en/help/delivery/using/understanding-quarantine-management.md

 **For Android V2**

-Android V2 quarantine mecanism uses the same process as Android V1, the same applies for the subscriptions and exclusions update.
+The Android V2 quarantine mechanism uses the same process as Android V1, the same applies to the subscriptions and exclusions update.
 For more on this refer to the [Android V1](#android-quarantine) section.

 <table>
  <tbody>